The Apple Syrup Recipe Your Pancakes Have Been Missing

 Instructions

-• Mix dry ingredients in a saucepan.
+• Mix dry ingredients in a medium saucepan.

 • Add juices to the mixture.